 Other types of casters are the Ball Bearing and Kingpinless.
 You can look these up on the Douglas Equipment website.

-This caster also has a zinc finish.
+This top-selling rigid caster features a zinc finish.
 It has double ball bearing raceways with an octagon washer on a threaded stem.
-What makes this particular model so special is that it has heat-treated raceways for increase wear and resistance.
+What makes this particular model so special is that it has heat-treated raceways for increased wear and resistance.
 It is also RoHS compliant.
-Because it doesn’t have as much maneuverability, this caster is ideal for medical equipment, carts that don’t require much transport, and institutional equipment.
+Because it doesn’t have as much maneuverability, this caster is ideal for medical equipment, carts, furniture, and institutional equipment.

 - Soft Rubber